 Yoga combines physical movement with mindfulness techniques, making it a potential way to improve focus, reduce stress, and manage ADHD symptoms.
 In addition, yoga is considered a complementary and alternative medicine with a favorable therapeutic effect on neuropsychological problems.

-One study aimed to assess the attention level of female orphan children with ADHD who underwent an 8-week ADHD yoga module.
+Clinical trials were conducted, and one study aimed to assess the attention level of female orphan children with ADHD who underwent an 8-week ADHD yoga module.
 Thirty-eight female children aged 6 to 10 participated in the study, with a single group pre-post test design.

 6. Cognitive Behavioral Therapy